JoyceMiryamH/codingPractiqueQs/README.md

 # codingPractiqueQs
-Repository of my completed practice coding questions written in JavaScript
+Repository of my completed practice coding questions written in JavaScript, python and Java

 Done as part of the #100DaysOfCode challenge